comparchitect/dvd2iso/README.md

 NOTE: this script should only be used to back up DVDs that you own.
 Do not copy DVDs with copyrighted material that you do not own.

+# how to back up DVDs using the script

+TBA

 # dependencies

 Linux